 Who is your ideal customer?
 Who are you looking to attract to your hotel?
 Create a profile for your target customer.
 Are you primarily looking to attract business, leisure, or mixed guests?
 What do you know about your ideal guest in terms of demographic, psychographic, and socio-economic data?
 Again, why will they choose your hotel over others?
 Are there any other opportunities outside of your primary target customer.

 You can’t attract guests to your hotel without effective marketing.
-In this section of your business plan, you’ll want to lay out your marketing, sales and distribution, and yield and revenue management strategies.
+In this section of your hotel business plan, you’ll want to layout your marketing, sales, and distribution, and yield and revenue management strategies.

 - Management.
 Profile your management team.
 This is especially important if you’re presenting to investors.

 - Financials.
 This is where you can define key metrics.
 If you’re presenting to investors, this is also where you would explain how much money you need.